BenDStokes/Vari-Tensor/CONTRIBUTING.md

 ---

-Unless basic information (eg. the number of indices) is being retrieved or modified, VariTensor uses three objects to capture tensor expressions:
+Unless basic information (eg. the number of indices) is being retrieved or modified, Vari-Tensor uses three objects to capture tensor expressions:

 - View — used to express unary operations that amount to viewing, slicing or contracting a tensor
 - LinkedOp — used to express binary operations (currently just + and -) where repeated indices should be "linked" together
-- SummedOp — used to express binary operations (currently just * and /) where repeated indices should be summed over (the Einstein summation convention)
+- ProductOp — used to express binary operations (currently just * and /) where repeated indices should be summed over with the Einstein summation convention

-The SummedOp and LinkedOp classes are effectively lists of pointers to other tensor expressions.
+The ProductOp and LinkedOp classes are effectively lists of pointers to other tensor expressions.
 The View class is effectively a pointer to a tensor.
 When a user writes a tensor expression, the two operation classes form the branches of an expression tree, with View being the leaves.

 ```
-T = A * (B - C)  ->   SummedOp
+T = A * (B - C)  ->   ProductOp
                             |
                       View  ⊥  LinkedOp
                         |            |